Some Internet Explorer users have posted on Microsoft’s support forum about a recovery webpage error.

-That’s a webpage crash that arises for some users when viewing pages in IE. When the issue arises, Internet Explorer provides a recover webpage option to restore the page that crashes.
+That’s a webpage crash that arises for some users when viewing pages in IE. When this happens, Internet Explorer provides a recover webpage option to restore the page that crashes.

-How can I easily fix the webpage recovery error in Internet Explorer?
+How do I fix recover webpage error in Internet Explorer?

 1. Turn off Internet Explorer’s add-ons